Courses

 Breadth Requirement: Creative and Cultural Representations (1)

-NMC284H1F - Judaism and Feminism: Legal Issues from Menstruation to Ordination
+NMC284H1F Judaism and Feminism: Legal Issues from Menstruation to Ordination

 Agitation for change exists in religious practice worldwide in areas of access, status, inclusion, and egalitarianism.
 Traditional religion is often in conflict with egalitarian modernity.
 This sometimes results in difficulties with religious identification.
 This course will explore the interaction between feminism and Judaism.
 We will examine how Jewish law (halakhah) sometimes conflicts with ideas of egalitarianism particularly in legal disabilities for women such as divorce, lack of access to high-level Torah study, and discrimination in public religious roles.
-The traditional exemption of women from the obligation of Torah study had great impact on women"s religious responsibility and status.
+The traditional exemption of women from the obligation of Torah study had great impact on women’s religious responsibility and status.
 Various movements within Judaism competed in efforts to resolve these difficulties.
 In this course we will consider to what extent inclusion and egalitarianism have become complementary to traditional Judaism.

 Breadth Requirement: Thought, Belief and Behaviour (2)

-Thursday 1 - 3 pm
+Fall Semester, Friday 1 pm - 3 pm

 Breadth Requirement: Thought, Belief and Behaviour (2)

-NML155H1F - Elementary Modern Hebrew I
+NML155H1F Elementary Modern Hebrew I

-Tuesday and Friday 11 am - 1 pm
+Fall Semester, Monday, Wednesday 11 am - 1 pm

 Instructor: Yigal Nizri